albigi/Ready19-RockTheBot/docs/README.md

 >If the bot's response to the user needs to contain something other than text, we can use a card to display any combination of text, speech, images, buttons, and input fields.
 There are different types of cards, depending on what type of interaction you are designing for your bot.

-A simple way to present buttons to the user is to use **SuggestedActions**.
-You can create a list of suggested actions that will be shown to the user for a single turn of the conversation.
+We have used a HeroCard as a simple way to present buttons to the user.
+The HeroCard allows us to create a list of suggested actions that will be shown to the user for a single turn of the conversation.

 In the **RockTheBot.cs** file, locate the **SendLanguageCardAsync** method: